ClawHub Skills Are 12-20% Malicious — How to Vet What Your Agent Runs

 # calendar-sync: PASS (hash matches v1.8.0)

 Set auto_update: false on every skill.
-When an update is available, review the diff before promoting it.
+When an update is available, review the diff before promoting it to production.
 GitHub’s 2025 Octoverse Report found that 62% of supply chain attacks arrived through automatic dependency updates.
-The same principle applies here.
+The same principle applies here — if a skill can update itself without your review, you’ve outsourced your production security to whoever currently controls the skill’s GitHub account.

 openclaw skill check-updates --config openclaw-skills.yaml

-# Review the diff between pinned and latest versions
+# Review the diff between pinned and new versions

 How Do I Sandbox Skills Inside Docker to Contain the Blast Radius?